-The CPU is the brains of the computer, and the faster it’s clock speed, the better the laptop will perform (generally speaking).
+The CPU is the brains of the computer, and the faster it’s clock speed and number of CPU cores, the better the laptop will perform (generally speaking).
 Modern CPU speeds are measured in the multiple GHz range, which is more than enough for the typical office application.

-In most office scenarios, a greater amount of RAM will improve performance more than a faster CPU working with less RAM will.
+In most office scenarios, a greater number of cores will improve performance more than a faster CPU working with less RAM will.

 Hard Drive or SSD?

 Hard drives and SSDs (Solid State Drives) are for long-term data storage.
 Hard drives are mechanical devices with high capacity at the cost of speed, while SSDs are lighter, have no moving parts and allow very high performance when opening documents and applications.
 Many modern laptops use a small-capacity SSD in conjunction with a large capacity hard drive to balance the speed versus capacity problem.
 The combined effect of the two devices is to increase the boot speed by loading the operating system from the SSD and using the hard drive for everything else.